youssefwt/incorta-plotter/README.md

 ## Features

-1. **Choose a dmiension**: Drag a dimension column to the “Dimension” box.
+1. **Choose a dimension**: Drag a dimension column to the “Dimension” box.

 2. **Choose one or more measures**: Drag one or more measures to the “Measures” box.

 3. **Clearing boxes**: User can clear all dimensions and measures at once.

-4. **Selectivly remove measures**: User can selectively remove specific measures.
+4. **Selectively remove measures**: User can selectively remove specific measures.

 5. **Value tooltip**: When hovering on the data-points,a tooltip displays the values at that point.